alexvsav/unit-testing-action/README.md

 # 📄 Terms of use
 By using this action, you will have to register on the [Ponicode platform](https://app.ponicode.com).
 The terms & conditions of both apply when using this Github Action.

-**highlights to our Terms & Conditions**
+**Highlights to our Terms & Conditions**
 - Ponicode does not store your code
 - Ponicode use anonymous usage data to improve your experience

 # Bug and feature Request
 Have a bug or a feature request?
-Please open a new [issue](https://github.com/ponicode/unit-testing-action/issues) or reach out to us on the Ponicode Slack community https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/ using the channel #help or #feedback starting your message with “Ponicode Unit-Testing GitHub Action”
+Please open a new [issue](https://github.com/ponicode/unit-testing-action/issues) or reach out to us on the Ponicode Slack community https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/ using the channel #help or #feedback starting your message with “Ponicode Unit Test GitHub Action”

 We would love to have your feedback!
 Tell us what you love and what you want us to improve about this action!

 # 👯‍♀️ Community
-Our slack community is a place where people not only give feedback and get support but also an opportunity to share information and best ractices about code quality.
+Our slack community is a place where people not only give feedback and get support but also an opportunity to share information and best practices about code quality.
 It’s also where you will get premium access to our new products and first hand information about our latest releases.
 Join us here: https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/

 # Learn More
 Want to find out more about our project?
 All our solutions are available on [ponicode.com](https://ponicode.com)

-You can generate a [Ponicode SQUAR](https://squar.ponicode.com) report for any of your GitHub report straight from our platform.
+You can generate a [Ponicode SQUAR](https://squar.ponicode.com) report for any of your GitHub repositories straight from our platform.
 Get started on [Ponicode SQUAR Self Assessment](https://www.ponicode.com/squar-self-assessment)

 We also offer a unique [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ponicode.ponicode) to accelerate your unit testing efforts.